 Outdoor lighting would consist of wall-mounted lighting, pole-mounted lighting, and low-level path lights along the proposed internal driveways and common outdoor areas.
-All outdoor lighting would be directed downward and shielded to minimize off-site spillover onto the adjacent properties.
+All outdoor lighting would be directed downward and shielded to minimize off-site spillover.
 The location of all exterior lighting would comply with lighting and glare standards established in the City of Corona's Municipal Code §17.84.070.